openebs/website/docs/versioned_docs/version-3.3.x/troubleshooting/ndm.md

 1. ssh to the node in which the blockdevice is present

-2. If the disk has partitions, run wipefs on all the partitions
+2. If the disk has partitions, run wipefs on all of the partitions

 ```